 The Pacific Northwest National Laboratory (PNNL) Sequim Campus is located on the coast of Washington State's Olympic Peninsula (Figure 1.1).
 The Pacific Northwest Site Office of the U.S. Department of Energy (DOE) Office of Science oversees PNNL Sequim Campus activities through an exclusive use contract with Battelle Memorial Institute (BMI).
 The PNNL Sequim Campus is DOE's only marine research laboratory.
-The PNNL Sequim Campus is also referred to as the Marine and Coastal Research Laboratory (MCRL).
-Both the PNNL Sequim Campus, as indicated in this report, and MCRL are the same DOE-SC facility.

-This radiological air emissions report meets the Washington Department of Health (WDOH) requirements for radiological National Emission Standards for Hazardous Air Pollutants (NESHAP) compliance reporting for the activities at the PNNL Sequim Campus for calendar year (CY) 2020.
+This radiological air emissions report meets the Washington Department of Health (WDOH) requirements for radiological National Emission Standards for Hazardous Air Pollutants (NESHAP) compliance reporting for the activities at the PNNL Sequim Campus for calendar year (CY) 2021.
 Site air effluent emissions are governed under WDOH Radioactive Air Emissions License (RAEL)-014, Renewal 1.
 Compared to the prior year, radiological laboratory activities have not substantially changed.
 Sequim Campus on-site activities were reduced in March 2020 due to the COVID-19 pandemic.
+Reduced activities were maintained through 2021.
 This pandemic response did not impact the considerations or calculations for this compliance report, largely as a consequence of the low level of radiological operations at the site.